 I am very proud to announce the publication of my latest book, A Language School as a Complex System (Peter Lang).

-In the book, I make that case that many phenomena that interest us in language education can be helpfuly viewed through the lens of complex systems theory, or complexity.
-Readers of this blog will already know that this is something of a pet topic for me: Over the last few years I have published several articles, individually and with colleagues, where we show how complexity can be usefully employed in the study of language learning.
+In the book, I argue that many phenomena that interest us in language education can be helpfully viewed through the lens of complex systems theory, or complexity.
+Readers of this blog will already know that this is something of a pet topic of mine: Over the last few years I have published several articles, individually and with colleagues, where we show how complexity can be usefully employed in the study of language learning.
 In the book, I pull all these strands together, and synthesise them in a description of what complexity is, how it has been used in fields like applied linguistics, education theory and the psychology of language learning, and what it can offer.

 In the empirical part of the book, I take a focused look on a language school (in fact, the one where I had conducted my doctoral research), and show how it can be described as a complex system.
 Such a description, I argue, must discuss four aspects of the system.
 These are: